 Security/Suitability Investigations Index (SII): OPM's repository containing background investigation records of Federal employees, military personnel, and contractors.

-Security Office Identifier (SOI): A unique alphanumeric four-character identifier from NBIB, which is used to identify the appropriate agency official who will receive case results, data, or other information from NBIB.
-An agency's Security Office is responsible for receiving completed investigation reports from NBIB, controlling the agency's cases, and making the suitability and security determinations on individuals being investigated for employment.
+Security Office Identifier (SOI): A unique alphanumeric four-character identifier from DCSA, which is used to identify the appropriate agency official who will receive case results, data, or other information from DCSA.
+An agency's Security Office is responsible for receiving completed investigation reports from DCSA, controlling the agency's cases, and making the suitability and security determinations on individuals being investigated for employment.

 SF 85: Questionnaire for Non-sensitive Positions.